-Why Staking Tomatoes Is The Best
+Why Staking Tomatoes Is The Best Method for Backyard Orchards.

-The purpose of staking tomatoes
+The purpose of staking tomatoes: keeping your plant healthy.

 If you are growing tomatoes, staking tomatoes is one thing that will always come to your mind when you see them growing rapidly.
 The determinate variety or bushy type remains a bit smaller but it still needs something to lean on.
 But if you are growing the indeterminate variety, they keep growing taller and stops to grow at a certain height.
 However, when the fruits become heavy, winds can knock them about easily that’s why they need support to remain rooted and still carry the fruits.
 You can make your own stakes or use a ready-made bamboo stake, wires or strings, and tomato cages to support the plant.
 The most important thing is that the stakes should be sturdy and remain steadfast in its position throughout the growing season.